bkhbea/mcp-agent/README.md

 db_server.py - has all data access fucntion file_server.py - has all file actions.

+If you would like a real-world example agent with full like cycle, check '/hybrid/run.md'

 <<<<<<< HEAD
 =======
 Noet : The Servers are started and shutdown by the agent.